mosbasik/portfolio-jekyll/README.md

    ```
 ---
 layout: post
-title: title for display
+title:
 categories:
 disqus_identifier:
 excerpt:
 ---
 ```
+  1. `title` is the title for display, not URL.

-   `categories` is either `blogs` or `projects`
+  1. `categories` is either `blogs` or `projects`.

-   `disqus_identifier` is a new UUID (can be generated from the command line with `uuidgen`)
+  1. `disqus_identifier` is a new UUID (can be generated from the command line with `uuidgen`).
+If this is removed, no Disqus comments section will be displayed.

-   `excerpt` is 2-3 lines from the post to serve as the preview text in list views
+  1. `excerpt` is 2-3 lines from the post to serve as the preview text for list views.

-1. Commit, push to Github, ssh into server
+1. Commit changes, push changes to Github, ssh into the server

-1. Run these commands on the server
+1. Run these commands on the server:

    ```
 cd /var/www/html/portfolio-jekyll